 - I was not only surviving but also taking time for me, to heal.
 Without “me time” I wouldn’t have been able to transmit serenity to my child.

-- C and I were able to not speak bad about each other in front of Chanel.
+- As parents, my ex-husband and I were both committed to not speaking bad about each other in front of Chanel.

 - I reminded myself again and again that a child doesn’t belong to its mother or to its father.
 Actually no person belongs to another person.We are all independent beings, no matter our age, sex, religion, culture, mental or physical condition.
 WE ARE FREE!
 By giving freedom to Chanel, she has the possibility to make her own choices.
 When she wants to see her dad, she has all right to do so.
 She is not judged for whatever she is expressing.